-Exactly what and where is this cloud everyone’s talking about?
-The imagery that comes to mind, of course, is a big puffy floating body of white mist, and while that is a cloud, it’s not the cloud.
-Most people have been to the cloud without realizing it.
-If you’ve downloaded software from a vendor website or bought something online, you have most likely been to the cloud.
+Most people have used this cloud technology without realizing it.
+For example, if you’ve downloaded software from a vendor website or bought something online, you have most likely been to the cloud.

-(Iaas) Infrastructure as a Service (AKA utility computing): This is where companies or individuals buy raw computer hardware over the internet; an example of this would be web hosting services.
+(Iaas) Infrastructure as a Service (AKA utility computing): This is where companies or individuals buy raw computer hardware over the internet.
+An example would be web-hosting services.

-(SaaS) Software as a Service: This is where you would use a complete application running on someone else’s service; an example of this would be using web-based email or Google Documents.
+(SaaS) Software as a Service: This is where you would use a complete application running on someone else’s service.
+An example would be using web-based email or Google documents.

-(PaaS) Platform as a Service: This is where you develop an application using web-based tools so they run on someone else’s software and hardware; an example of this would be software such as salesforce.com.
+(PaaS) Platform as a Service: This is where you develop an application using web-based tools so they run on someone else’s software and hardware.
+An example would be software such as salesforce.com.

-- Information is managed for you by the service provider, including security, backups and all of the issues included with data storage.
-The service provider takes all of the responsibility, virus protection, hard drive crashes and all; it’s sort of like renting an apartment instead of owning your own home—the landlord is responsible for repairs and you don’t need all the wasted space of a big house anyway.
+- Information is managed for you by the service provider, including security, backups, and all of the issues included with data storage.
+In addition, the service provider takes all of the responsibility such as virus protection, hard drive crashes and more.

-- You can buy only what you need, which reduces capital investment costs; storage and software are purchased on a subscription basis.
+- You can buy only what you need, which reduces capital investment costs.
+Additionally, storage and software can be purchased on a subscription basis.

 - Services are on-demand: